Buyer's guide

 01 The short answer

-If you're on Apple Silicon with macOS 26 and want free, Delve is our pick, and yes, we're biased, so read on for where it loses.
-If you want the most polished tool and don't mind paying, DaisyDisk ($9.99).
-If you're on an older or Intel Mac, or you want open source, GrandPerspective (free).
+If you're on Apple Silicon with macOS 26 and want the best modern tool overall, Delve is our pick at $4.99 with a 14-day free trial, and yes, we're biased, so read on for where it loses.
+If you want the most polished tool and don't mind paying more, DaisyDisk ($9.99).
+If you want something genuinely free and open source, or you're on an older or Intel Mac, GrandPerspective (free).
 If you just want the ten biggest files in a plain list, OmniDiskSweeper (free).

 02 At a glance